cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 There are two kinds of properties that can be featured in the deployment manifest.

 1. cloud_properties: an opaque Hash that is being passed (usually "as-is") to CPI.
 Usually it controls some IaaS-specific properties (such as VM configuration parameters, network VLAN names etc).
 CPI is up to validate if these properties are correct.
 2. job properties.
 Almost any non-trivial job needs some properties filled in, so it can understand how to talk to other jobs and what non-default settings to use.
 BOSH allows to list global deployment properties in a properties section of the deployment manifest.
 All this properties are recursively converted by director from Hash to a Ruby OpenStruct object, so they can be accessed by using original Hash key names as method names.
 The resulting OpenStruct is exposed under `properties` name and can be addressed in any job configuration template (using ERB syntax).
-Here's an example of de fining and using a property:
+Here's an example of defining and using a property:

 File `deployment_manifest.yml`